greatericontop/GreatImpostor/README.md

 [Click here to go to the tutorial.](https://github.com/greatericontop/GreatImpostor/blob/main/Tutorial.md)

+## Installation

+Download the jar file, place it in the plugins folder, and restart the server.

 ## Setup

 Yes, this plugin requires setup.
 Don't worry, it's not too hard!